zac-stanley/675-Assignment-01/README.md

 1. Extract a subset of *bike-trail.json* to include current (non-proposed) trails that that are bike blvds, bike lanes, bike routes, buffered lanes, paved multi-use trails. and unpaved multi-use trails with the following command
 `ogr2ogr -f "GeoJSON" -where  "PathType IN ( 'BikeBlvd - A shared roadway optimized by bicycle traffic.' ,  'BikeLane - A portion of the street with a designated lane for bicycles.' ,  'BikeRoute - Cars and bicycles share the street.' ,  'Buffered Lane - Conventional bike lanes paired with a designated buffer space.' ,  'Paved Multiple Use Trail - A paved trail closed to automotive traffic.' ,  'Unpaved Multiple Use Trail  An unpaved trail closed to automotive traffic.' )" bike-paths-filtered2.json bike-trails.json`
 2. Now that the data is filtered we will generalize it a bit with mapshaper
-3. We simplify the lines down to 5% STOPPED HERE 10/23/2021
+3. We simplify the lines, download exported data and add it to the Leaflet map

+#### Web Cartography Time
+1.